Soimuen11/Dotfiles/wiki.md

 ## How to mount android phones in Linux

-Install simple-mtpfs (from the AUR if you are running Arch Linux)
+1. Install simple-mtpfs (from the AUR if you are running Arch Linux)
+2. Create Android/ directory in your home/
+3. Run : simple-mtpfs -o enable-move --device 1 Android/
+(1 being the device ID)
+4. Unmount with : fusermount -u Android/

 ## If mouse stops working